adelchms96/ani-react/README.md

 | `playState`      | default:runing / `string`            | `paused,running,initial,inherit`                              |
 | `direction`      | default:normal / `string`            | `normal,reverse,alternate,alternate-reverse,initial,inherit`, |
 | `count`          | default:initial / `string`           | can be `number` or `infinite,initial,inherit`                 |

-and you can pass any of react props.

 #### Hook